rajsanjib/image-processing/README.md

   },
   "path": "images/out/pan_card_13.jpeg"
 }

+ **path is the location where the output image with tagged text is stored**
 ```

 Yet to separate name, dob etc...
 Will be pushed on next commit

 ### Techniques used